iliu-net/NeuSol/README.md

 ## Requirements

-- Web Server (Tested on Apache 2.4.6)
+- Web Server (Tested on Apache 2.4.52)
-- PHP 5.4
+- PHP (Tested on 7.4.26)
-- MariaDB (Tested on 5.5.47)
+- MariaDB (Tested on 10.3.32)

 The web server must have `mod_rewrite` enabled and allow `.htaccess` overrides.

 ## Installation

 1. Create a directory in your web server, e.g. `NeuSol`.
    The name `NeuDev` is special for a test instance.
 In that case the `nonprod-config.ini` is also read and needs to be configured.
 2. git clone --recursive https://github.com/iliu-net/NeuSol.git NeuSol